- Biological Agents, Hazardous Chemicals, Research involving rDNA

 General Occupational Health Program Information:

-The Veterinarian or Lab Manager provide occupational health and safety training to all individuals who come in contact with animals during the Animal Care Program certification process by providing information about working with hazardous materials, risk assessments, zoonoses, allergies, injuries, PPE, etc. All individuals coming in contact with animals or animal tissues except for students in teaching classes and individuals conducting observational studies are provided with the “Occupational Health Program Program for Personnel with Laboratory Animal Contact” brochure.
+The Veterinarian or Animal Care Manager provides occupational health and safety training to all individuals who come in contact with animals during the Animal Care Program certification process by providing information about working with hazardous materials, risk assessments, zoonoses, allergies, injury reporting, PPE, etc. Al individuals coming in contact with animals or animal tissues except for students in teaching classes and individuals conducting observational studies are provided with the “Occupational Health Program for Personnel with Laboratory Animal Contact” brochure..
 Students in teaching classes and individuals conducting observational field studies receive information about the occupational health and safety program in the training short entitled, “Use of Live Animals in Teaching Classes and Observational Field Studies”.

-The Occupational Health brochure contains information on zoonotic diseases, tetanus vaccinations, allergen and injury issues and hazards in the lab.
+The Occupational Health brochure contains information on zoonotic diseases, tetanus vaccinations, allergens, injury issues, and hazards in the lab.
 Individuals who may come in contact with animals or animal tissues that can cause allergies also receive the Lab Animal Allergen brochure.
-Animal users are informed that there is a system for reporting injuries that may occur on the job through the Workers Compensation program for employees and through the Risk Management program for students or volunteers.
+Animal users are informed that there is a system for reporting injuries that may occur on the job through the Workers Compensation program for employees and the Risk Management program for students or volunteers.
 First aid kits and disinfectant soaps are readily available to all animal users throughout the facilities.
-A mandatory facilities training program is in place for animal users working in ARC animal facilities that covers PPE, eyewash, injuries, bite wounds, disaster plans and other safety items specific to ARC facilities.
+A mandatory facilities training program is in place for animal users working in ARC animal facilities that covers PPE, eyewash, injuries, bite wounds, disaster plans, and other safety items specific to ARC facilities.

-There is a mandatory “Animal Care Program Health Assessment Questionnaire” that all individuals who come in contact with animals or their tissues are required to complete.
-The form aids to assess if the individual may be “at risk” by working in the lab animal environment.
-The forms are reviewed by occupational health professionals at Columbia St. Mary’s Corporate Worx.
-Individuals are given advice to seek further health care from their personal physician if these health professionals deem it necessary.
+There is a mandatory “Animal Care Program Health Assessment Questionnaire” that all individuals who come in contact with animals or their tissues are required to initially complete.
+The form aids in assessing if the individual is “at-risk” working in the lab animal environment.
+The forms are reviewed by occupational health professionals at Ascension.
+Individuals are advised to seek further health care from their personal physician if the Ascension Occupational Health professionals deem it necessary.

 Health insurance is available to faculty and staff.
 Students may seek medical care from the Norris Health Center if they do not have the resources to see a personal physician.
 The ARC will provide follow-up health assessment for any Limited Term Employees that are employed who do not have health insurance.
 This is limited to an amount that will cover the cost of further allergy assessments.